 Disturbance on the Oesterdam is frequent, as was observed during the bird counts or other visits to the area.
 Bait digging, walking (with dogs), but also kite surfing causes a relatively high disturbance pressure on the area, which will certainly affect bird presence.
-It is known that birds are disturbed at relatively short distances (few 100 meters), depending on the type of disturbance.
+It is known that birds are disturbed at relatively short distances (e.g. walkers disturb oystercatchers at a distance of 125m whereas curlews are disturbed already at 375m distance), depending on the type of disturbance.
 At this moment, no regulations are considered for this area, but it is clear that the ecological value is negatively impacted by all these recreational activities.
 Also the seagrasses could be negatively impacted due to trampling of the vegetation.
 Zoning of activities might help in reducing the disturbance impact on the area.